Wheeling and Lake Erie Railway (1916–1988): History

 The Wheeling & Lake Erie's story begins with two different systems; one carrying the same name and another as a narrow-gauge linking Cleveland with Zanesville.

 The first W&LE was incorporated on March 10, 1871 as the Wheeling & Lake Erie Rail Road Company.
 It was the vision of Joel Wood who believed a profitable enterprise lay in the transportation of coal from eastern Ohio mines to Lake Erie ports.
 The line was to be standard-gauge (4 feet, 8 1/2 inches) featuring grades no worse than 0.947% (or 50 feet to the mile).
-The initial leg would link Wheeling and Sandusky while the ultimate goal was Toledo.
+The initial leg would link Wheeling, West Virginia and Sandusky, Ohio while the ultimate goal was Toledo, Ohio.
 Wood's idea was sound but, unfortunately, ill-timed.
 To attain funding he tried to procure monetary support from major cities along the route.
 At first, Wheeling promised $300,000 but a disgruntled taxpayer was successful in having the ordinance rescinded in 1871.
 Then, the Panic of 1873 ended any hopes of either Sandusky or Toledo providing assistance.
 In the end, Wood's proposal only saw a bit of grading completed (including three tunnels) between Navarre and Martins Ferry (across the Ohio River from Wheeling).
 As the W&LE lay mired in uncertainty he was ousted by fellow associates who wanted to scrap the original plans in a favor of a three-foot, narrow-gauge system.
 These gained widespread popularity after the Denver & Rio Grande successfully demonstrated their viability in the 1870's as a cheaper alternative to their standard-gauge counterparts.
 The belief was that such a national network would yield greater returns on investment.
 This new undertaking began at the northern end when W&LE officials acquired the defunct Milan Canal's tow path.

-With a right-of-way ready for rails the first 12.5 miles between Huron and Norwalk opened during June of 1877.
+With a right-of-way ready for rails the first 12.5 miles between Huron and Norwalk opened during June 1877.
 While more grading was completed around New London and to the south (totaling 37 miles), the original W&LE was an utter failure.
 Before shutting down in late 1879 the group was successful in converting the Huron-Norwalk segment to standard-gauge.
 In the meantime, another much more successful three-footer, which went on to become part of the modern W&LE, had been launched nearby.
 It too, however, got off to a shaky start.